haavamoa/Groupify.Mobile/README.md

 # Groupify.Mobile

-A app to group a set of individuals and keep track of how many times they have been in a group together before
+A app to group a set of individuals and keep track of how many times they have been in a group together.

 ## [Functional Requirements](https://github.com/haavamoa/Groupify.Mobile/issues/1)